NEW Introducing AI product questions Learn more

 Slack

-Public channels and, where permitted, private channels.
-Messages, threads, and shared files indexed for search.
+Public channels and, with approval, private ones: messages, threads, and shared files.

 GitHub